DO4TECH/01-Learn-Rust/README.md

 ENV SHELL bash
 ```

-The next section set the user to be *rustdev*, the working directory to be */home/rustdev*, the home directory of *rustdev* user.
+The next section sets the user to be *rustdev* and the working directory to be */home/rustdev*, the home directory of *rustdev* user.
 The USER environment variable is defined to be able to use Cargo later.
-If  the USER environment variable is not define, when running *cargo new ...* command in the container, an error is raised: *"could not determine the current user, please set $USER"*
+If the USER environment variable is not defined when running *cargo new ...* command in the container, an error is raised: *"could not determine the current user, please set $USER"*

 ```dockerfile
 USER rustdev